top of page

 Our inherent constitutions have a proportion of each Guna.
 For instance, without Tamas, we would not sleep; without Rajas, we would lack dynamism and focus; without Sattva, life would be uninspired and without higher consciousness.

 Ayurveda also utilizes these attributes to understand the individual energetics of foods, spices, herbs, and beverages.
-When balanced, these foods benefit all digestion, absorption, and elimination processes, ensuring we do not create Ama (a byproduct), which can lead to disease.
+When balanced, these foods support all digestion, absorption, and elimination processes, helping prevent the formation of Ama (a byproduct) that can lead to disease.

-Tamasic foods are dead foods, such as meat, fish, poultry, eggs, stale food, frozen, reheated foods, overly sugary foods, oily and heavy foods, and foods that are processed or have preservatives.
-All of these substances do nothing to lift our energy and consciousness; in fact, they pull us down into a state of laziness, dullness, and carelessness.
+Tamasic foods.
+All of these substances do nothing to lift our energy and consciousness; in fact, they pull us down into a state of laziness and dullness.
 Living tamasically can lead to obesity, diabetes, heart and liver disease.

 bottom of page